 ERP is an abbreviation for Enterprise Resource Planning and one of the most important tools of any business administration management area.
-ERP is one of the IT projects that have been designed to coordinate all the information, resources and all the activities that are needed for the process to be fully and fully implemented.
+ERP is one of the projects that have been designed to coordinate all the information, resources and all the activities that are needed for the process to be fully implemented.

-ERP Modules Integration:
+ERP Modules Integration

 Sometimes selected parts of the enterprise resource planning system are selected where many external interfaces are being developed for some systems.
 The most prominent example of this is what is used in some types of trade, the trader has some applications that are separate from each other, whether for products or financial affairs of different places of sale.

-While various costs fall under the projects and management and expenditure, and human resources include sub-processes such as salaries and various dues in addition to training staff on their work other than the preparation of lists.
+While various costs fall under project management and expenditure, human resources include sub-processes such as salaries and various dues in addition to the training of staff.
 Customer relationships include operations such as sales, commissions, customer communication, all services offered to them, and other operations.